alex-isv/solutions-engineering/README.md

 Welcome to SUSE Solution Engineering.

-Home of a validation and a proof of concept solutions.
+Home of a validation and proof of concept solutions.